MicrosoftDocs/architecture-center/docs/sample-solutions/fasttrack/hpc/hybrid-hpc.md

 ---
 # Hybrid HPC in Azure

-Running High Performance Computing on Azure is also referred to as Big Compute, as it moves away from the traditional need for specialist hardware as a major investment.
+High Performance Computing on Azure is somtimes also referred to as Big Compute, due to the way it moves away from the traditional need for on-premises specialist hardware as a major investment.
+On-demand compute resources can be utilised when a buiness needs it the most, either with hardware for specific HPC scenarios (GPU or RDMA for instance) or general purpose VMs that provide a balance on cost and performance.

-This sample solution demonstrates how using CycleCloud can be used to orchestrate an IaaS HPC grid running on Azure, and how this could also be used to extend a grid running on-premises to Azure for on demand compute resources.
+This sample solution demonstrates how CycleCloud* can be used to orchestrate an IaaS HPC grid running on Azure, while also providing an optional scenario to extend a grid running on-premises to Azure for on demand compute resources.

-By using CycleCloud, the manual aspect of creating an IaaS grid in the cloud becomes an efficient process, which can also be used to faciliate a new grid for Disaster Recovery or failover purposes.
-It also means that organisations can build multiple grids and be confident there is no infrastructure drift taking place between deployments.
+By using CycleCloud, the manual work to create an IaaS grid in the cloud becomes an efficient process, and can also be used to faciliate a new grid for Disaster Recovery or failover purposes.
+Additionally, organisations can build multiple grids and be confident there is no infrastructure drift taking place between deployments.

+\* CycleCloud has been a recent aquisition for Microsoft, we are currently in the process of intregrating this solution with Azure.
+During this period the functionality of CycleCloud will not be modified.

 ## Potential use cases

 You should consider this solution for the following use cases:

-* If you were previously manually building an HPC IaaS infrastructure or using an ARM template
+* If you have been manually building HPC IaaS infrastructures or using an ARM template, but want to further automate the deployment process.
-* Where an on-premises grid is to be extended into the cloud, taking advantage of Compute Node bursting
+* Where there is a need to use on-demand compute in Azure while maintaining an on-premises grid.
-* A new grid is to be implemented entirely within Azure
+* Where a new grid is to be implemented entirely within Azure, while also utilising on-demand compute resources in Azure.

 ## Architecture diagram